the-s-is-silent/Outlaws-of-the-Wastes/Rebalance Log.md

-Here is a comprehensive list of every change that was made to a unit, building, wonder, policy, belief, etc. in the base scenario (excluding faction unique components and Great Improvements only created by faction unique components, but including one city-state unique component):
+Here is a comprehensive list of every change that was made to a unit, building, wonder, policy, belief, etc. in the base scenario (excluding faction unique components and Great Improvements only created by faction unique components, but including city-state unique components):

 Tech Changes:
 - Electronics is now required for both Computers and Radar; the latter adjustment prevents players from skipping the Rebuilding era.